commonpike/fairpost/README.md

 # Fairpost

-Fairpost helps you manage your social media feeds from a single entry point, using Node.
+Fairpost helps you manage users social media feeds from a single entry point, using Node.
 It supports Facebook, Instagram, Reddit, Twitter, YouTube and LinkedIn.

-Your Feed is just a folder on disk, and all subfolders are Posts, containing at least one text file (the post body) and optionally images or video.
+A Feed is just a folder on disk, and all subfolders are Posts, containing at least one text file (the post body) and optionally images or video.
 Fairpost is *opinionated*, meaning, it will decide how a folder with contents can best be presented as a post on each platform.

+By default, there is one user, in `users/default`, with a feed located in `users/default/feed`
+Edit `users/default/.env` to manage the platforms you want to support, the interval for new posts, etcetera.
+For each platform, you'll have to register the app to post on the users behalf.

-Commonly, you would call this script every day or week.
+Commonly, you would call this script every day or week for every user.
 Fairpost can then automatically **prepare** the folders, **schedule** the next post using a certain interval and **publish** any post when it is due.
-All you have to do is add folders with content.
+All the user has to do is add folders with content.

-Or, if you prefer, you can manually publish one specific post on all supported and enabled platforms at once.
+Or, if you prefer, you can manually publish one specific folder as posts on all supported and enabled platforms at once.

-Edit the .env file to manage the platforms you want to support, the interval for new posts, etcetera.
-For each platform, you'll have to register the app to post on your behalf.

 ## Setting up
 ```